Spoon, Fork and Chopsticks

 Thai dishes such as rice curry seem to do better when we use a spoon and a fork, but those dishes are easy to eat with a chopstick.

-Here are some reasons why Vietnamese eat with chopsticks and not western utensils:
+Here are some reasons why Vietnamese eat with chopsticks and not Western utensils:

-• Bite-size Pieces – Food in Vietnam and Asia is usually in bite-size pieces.
+Food in Vietnam and Asia is usually in bite-size pieces.
 It is not like we eat in the west, where you have a large steak you must cut up.
 The meat is pre-cut or shredded into pieces for Vietnamese food before you ever serve it to anyone.

-• Rice Is Wet – In many parts of Asia, including Vietnam, rice is wet rice.
+In many parts of Asia, including Vietnam, rice is wet rice.
 When you eat rice with chopsticks, you pick up the rice in bite-size pieces also; being wet rice, you can easily do this with Vietnamese rice.
 Most rice in Asia is in the short or medium-grain variety that works well with chopsticks.

-• Salads Are Shredded – For many Vietnamese salads, the pieces are shredded into long, skinny pieces.
+For many Vietnamese salads, the pieces are shredded into long, skinny pieces.
 It almost gives a noodle feel.
 The Vietnamese also eat salads with chopsticks.

-• Rice Noodles – Chopsticks work well with many Vietnamese dishes that include rice noodles.
-Even the Vietnamese soup dish known as Pho is eaten with a chopstick and, many times, a spoon.
+Chopsticks work well with many Vietnamese dishes that include rice noodles.
+Even the Vietnamese soup dish known as Pho is eaten with chopsticks and, many times, a spoon.
 You will take some noodles, meat, and vegetables when you eat those dishes.
-The broth is often left behind and not entirely eaten as the central part is the meat, vegetable, and noodles.

-• Used To Show Your Care – At the Vietnamese table, the host will take their chopsticks and give you food in your bowl before the host starts to eat.
-Many times a host will reverse their chopsticks to give you food.
-This is considered to be polite in Asia, and the host is showing you respect as they make sure you get the food first.
+At the Vietnamese table, the host will take their chopsticks and give you food in your bowl before the host starts to eat.
+Many times, a host will reverse their chopsticks to provide you with food.

-At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
+At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 We would love to have you be part of our community.
 Sign up for our newsletter to keep up-to-date by clicking here.
 If you have any questions, you can contact me, Anita, by clicking here.